Driving your Company’s IoT ROI by linking it with Predictive Maintenance

 Low cost sensors have made data collection relatively cheap, however, not all data is required for all assets, and implementing an IoT strategy without focusing on what you want to achieve will end up in large quantities of irrelevant data.

-In this White Paper, I look at key factors that should be addressed when implementing an IoT and Predictive Maintenance strategy.
+In this blog, we’ll look at key factors that should be addressed when implementing an IoT and Predictive Maintenance strategy.

 One of the first challenges is to stop your IoT or PdM strategies from becoming siloed.
 This is an enterprise capability that has multiple applications across the enterprise.

 Both PdM and IoT offer potential for improving manufacturing’s performance in product quality, targeted maintenance, supply chain, warranty and customer satisfaction, so the planning must be done at a corporate level.